gonzalezgutierrezd/SimpleFlaskApp/README.md

 ## How to Run:
 I have on here the entire directory for my virtual environment that I used throughout my development process for grading purposes, but if you are wanting to reproduce that environment I also have a requirements.txt file that you can use to install all the dependencies for this project directly into your own virtual environment.
-**NOTE:** this requirements file will *ONLY* work if you are using pip (as opposed to Conda) Once you have a virtual environment directory simply make sure you are inside it and use:
+**NOTE:** this requirements file will *ONLY* work if you are using pip (as opposed to Conda).
+Once you have a virtual environment directory simply make sure you are inside it and use:
-`pip install -r requirements.txt`
+`pip install -r requirements.txt` to install all dependencies.

 Additionally, make sure you specify the path to that file if it is not in your working directory.

-Once you have the dependencies installed you should be able to run the project using `python -m flask run` with no errors! :joy:
+Once you have the dependencies installed you should be able to run the project using `python -m flask run` with no errors! :smile:

 ## Things to Note:
 ### Database